clami66/AF_unmasked/README.md

 which will generate `pdb_hits.sto` alignments files in the `msa/` folders.

-If you have monomeric structures for all units in the complex, you can make so that the alignments are structural (with `TM-align` or `lDDT_align`):
+By default, these are simple sequence-pair alignments.
+But if you have monomeric structures for all units in the complex, you can make so that the alignments are structural (with `TM-align` or `lDDT_align`):

 ```
 python prepare_templates.py --target examples/H1142/casp15_predictions/unbound_chain_A.pdb \